charliecash310/Threat-Hunt-Reports/Threat Hunt Assistance.md

 <img width="677" height="503" alt="image" src="https://github.com/user-attachments/assets/823b8907-4acd-4922-a58e-9010bccace05" />

-After looking at the 'qwinsta.exe' process that was created in the logs.
+- After looking at the `qwinsta.exe` process that was created in the logs.I noticed the command prompt executable that showed logical disk that comes after the `qwinsta.exe` executable.

-I noticed the command prompt executable that showed logical disk that comes after the 'qwinsta.exe' executable.
+- This made sense in terms of data as to where it lives and the data that can be discovered such as 'storage'.

-This made sense in terms of data as to where it lives and the data that can be discovered such as 'storage'.
-Decided to search for 'WMIC.exe' command and found out that the 'logical disk'
+- Decided to search for 'WMIC.exe' command and found out that the 'logical disk' is `used to query Windows for information about a computer's local drives`.

-We can see the `TimeGenerated` column is still within 12:50:00 PM-12:51:00 PM.
+- We can see the `TimeGenerated` column is still within 12:50:00 PM-12:51:00 PM.

-	Time Generated @ 2025-10-09T12:51:18.3848072Z
+	`Time Generated @ 2025-10-09T12:51:18.3848072Z`
-	"cmd.exe" /c wmic logicaldisk get name,freespace,size
+	`"cmd.exe" /c wmic logicaldisk get name,freespace,size`

 <img width="1168" height="107" alt="image" src="https://github.com/user-attachments/assets/1da00a3b-5db3-42bd-95e9-e45a6a2416a9" />